 The strain-time relationships for the shrinkage specimens associated with the 183-day and 365-day creep specimens are shown in Figs 11 and 12.
-Specimen H-28 served as the shrinkage specimen for both the 183-day and 365-day creep specimen.
-Unfortunately it would appear that this specimen began losing moisture approximately 383 days after casting, since the shrinkage strains began to increase significantly at about that time.
-In the portion of the experiment devoted to the evaluation of the creep behavior of concrete cured 90 days prior
+Specimen H-28 served as the shrinkage specimen for both the 183-day and 365-day creep specimens.
+Unfortunately this specimen apparently began to lose moisture approximately 400 days after casting, since the shrinkage strains began to